Narsingh Yadav: 2015–present

 At the 2015 Asian Wrestling Championships, Yadav, who has been included in the 74 kg category in the absence of double-Olympic medalist Sushil Kumar, lost to Daisuke Shimada of Japan 9–12 in the qualification round, but qualified for the repechage round after the latter reached the final.
 In his repechage bout, he defeated Byungmin Kong of South Korea 15–4 to enter the bronze-medal play-off.
 He bagged 3–1 classification points to outplay Zhiger Zakirov of Kazakhstan and won the bronze medal.

 Competing at the 2015 World Championships in Las Vegas, Yadav won 3:1 in the first round over Hanoch Rachamin of Israel.
-His next opponent was Soener Demirtas of Turkey whom he beat 3:1.
+His next opponent was Soner Demirtas of Turkey whom he beat 3:1.
 In the third round, Narsingh was up against Livan Lopez Azcuy of Cuba and won 4:1.
 In the fourth round, he lost 3:1 to Unurbat Purevjav of Mongolia.
 This allowed him to contest for the bronze medal bout which he almost lost to Zelimkhan Khadjiev of France who was leading 12-4 with just a minute to go, and right out of nowhere he pulled a headlock and pinned Zelimkhan Khadjiev with a point tally of 8-12.

 The bronze medal bout made news across India not just for his spectacular comeback but also because of one particular move – the 'Dhak' move used in dangals or local wrestling clubs across India.
 Yadav's assistant coach Jagmal Singh who had coached Yadav for ten years recounted, "It’s called Dhak.
-It’s a showboating wrestling move that people use on mud-courts during big village-based tournaments.
+It’s a showboating wrestling move people use on mud-courts during big village-based tournaments.
 It's a crowd pleaser.
 But very difficult to pull off accurately."